LARCug/Amazon-sales-data-report-across-regions/README.md

 -Country wise,Honduras generated more sales generating $6,336,545 in revenue while Kuwait made very poor sales generating $4870 in revenue

--The mostly purchased products in the Sub-saharan Africa, European region,Asia, Middle East and North America and in Australia and Oceania are the office supplies, Cosmetics,household items, cosmetics and cosmetics respectively.

 RECOMMENDATIONS

 - All products performing well in various regions should always be in stock especially in countries were they have peaks sales.